get-convex/workos-convex-nextjs-testbed/README.md

 ### Not specifying `{ expectAuth: true }`

-Specifying `{ expectAuth: true }` requires different code for different routes and unfortunatley blocks _all_ queries, not just authed ones.
+Specifying `{ expectAuth: true }` requires different code for different routes and unfortunately blocks _all_ queries, not just authed ones.

+It also doesn't work as well as `<Authenticated>` for switching between different auth token fetchers (see https://github.com/get-convex/convex-js/issues/82).

 - could we determine this based on some other list of authed routes, like in middleware?
 - should a special argument to `useQuery()` hooks annotate whether they require auth?
-Opt-int could go the other way.
+Opt-int could go the other way. (see https://github.com/get-convex/convex-js/issues/69)
 - (deeper convex changes) to make the above work better could public functions declare their auth needs with typed middleware?